 how many NTP sources are online or offline, run:

-chronyc> activity 200 OK 4 sources online 2 sources offline 1 sources doing burst (return to online) 1 sources doing burst (return to offline) 0 sources with unknown address
+#chronycchronyc> activity 200 OK 4 sources online 2 sources offline 1 sources doing burst (return to online) 1 sources doing burst (return to offline) 0 sources with unknown address

-'s prompt, enter quit
+To exit chronyc's prompt, enter quit or

 If you do not need to use the interactive prompt, enter the command directly:

-are not permanent.
+Changes made using chronyc are not permanent.
 They will be lost after the

-restart.
+next chronyd restart.
 For permanent changes, modify

-commands, see its man page (man
+For a complete list of chronyc commands, see its man page (man

-1 chronyc
+1 chronyc).

-starts up normally on a system that boots without a network
+Although chronyd starts up normally on a system that boots without a network

 connection, the tool cannot resolve the DNS names of the time servers